 Byte Range Support checked HTTP and HTTPS requests under 14 KB are served from the cache.
 If the requested files are not already cached, the data is fetched, cached, and passed along.
-Requests that are over 14 KB in size bypass the cache and are served from the Internet.
-Byte Range Support unchecked Partial responses are fetched and passed along but not cached.
+Requests that are over 14 KB in size bypass the cache and are served from the along but not cached.